angelogro/Machine-learning-based-detection-ofdeliberately-generated-artifacts-inERP-BCI-experiments/README.md

 - [simulation_program/src/sampledata.m](simulation_program/src/sampledata.m)

 ## Running all scripts
-In order to make all scripts it is necessary to access the simulation data, unless you want to repeat the generation process which can last longer than an hour depending on the device you are using.
+In order to run all scripts it is necessary to access the simulation data, unless you want to repeat the generation process which can last longer than an hour depending on the device you are using.
 The zipped simulation data is found [here](https://tubcloud.tu-berlin.de/s/ZNdQ6jcfnJwKDK8) and must be extracted within the [data](data) folder of your local repository.